 Estate planning is essential to pass on as much of your wealth as possible to your family, rather than into the government coffers.
-The number of families in the UK paying inheritance tax has been steadily rising.
-The total amount of IHT paid in the 2018/19 tax year was £5.4bn.
+The number of families in the UK paying Inheritance Tax has been steadily rising.
 Rising house prices and asset values mean that people have much more to leave to their children than in the past.

-The in-depth knowledge and experience of Perspective (North East) advisers across different financial planning areas means that we can help you achieve financial security for yourselves and your loved ones.
+The in-depth knowledge and experience our advisers offer across different financial planning areas means that we can help you achieve financial security for yourselves and your loved ones.

 Levels, bases of and reliefs from taxation are subject to change and their value depends on the individual circumstances of the investor.